The general focus of my research is to find biomarkers that can be used to improve women's health.

 I have ongoing research projects on serum markers in the areas of preeclampsia, ovarian cancer, prenatal screening and other aspects of women's health, in collaboration with investigators in the Departments of Obstetrics and Gynecology and Pathology at Women & Infants Hospital and elsewhere.

 In addition to my basic research interests, I have served as the manager for the laboratory portion of largest multicenter NIH obstetrical grant.
 The objective of the FASTER trial was to compare first and second trimester prenatal screening in 38,000 women across the country with all serum measurements performed in our laboratory.
-I was responsible for hiring and training staff and daily supervision of data and patient reports.
-The results of this trial were recently published in the New England Journal of Medicine and will influence national prenatal screening practices.
-I am currently a co-investigator on a supplemental project to look at the association of thyroid hormone levels and obstetrical outcomes in these patients.
+We extended this work to find normative data for thyroid hormones in pregnancy.
+Most recently our group has conducted funded research to implement cell free DNA in maternal plasma as a marker for fetal aneuploidy during pregnancy.

 "First and Second Trimester Evaluation of Risk of Aneuploidy"

 "Inhibin B Levels in Premenstrual Dysphoric Disorder"